 Stroke

 Dunckley (2015) writes that up until recently, metabolic syndrome was rarely seen in children but is now sadly becoming increasingly commonplace.
 We are not clear on why it develops in some individuals but not in others.
 Nonetheless, it is believed to be connected in some way to chronic stress and poor sleep.
-More telling is the fact that the connection between metabolic syndrome and screen-time holds, regardless of level of activity,
+More telling is the fact that the connection between metabolic syndrome and screen- time holds, regardless of level of activity,

-which supports that screen-time results in unhealthy physiological changes that surpass those changes due to low activity level (Dunckley, 2015).
+which supports that screen time results in unhealthy physiological changes that surpass those changes due to low activity level (Dunckley, 2015).

 Hyperarousal – Fight or Flight:

-Dunckley (2015) notes that through the eyes, brain, and body, excessive consumption of media sends unnatural and overstimulating messages to the nervous system which trigger and promote the fight-or-flight response and ensuing Electronic Screen Syndrome (ESS).
-It takes very little screen-time in many children to get them all wound up because so many mechanisms can fire at once and then feed off one another.
-Each of these processes or mechanisms can, by itself, self-perpetuate the stress cycle which, in turn, lowers the child’s ability to handle future stress (Dunckley, 2015).
+Dunckley (2015) notes that through the eyes, brain, and body, excessive consumption of media sends unnatural and overstimulating messages to the nervous system, which trigger and promote the fight-or-flight response and ensuing Electronic Screen Syndrome (ESS).
+It takes very little screen time in many children to get them all wound up because so many mechanisms can fire at once and then feed off one another.
+Each of these processes or mechanisms can, by itself, self-perpetuate the stress cycle, which, in turn, lowers the child’s ability to handle future stress (Dunckley, 2015).
 An aroused child will also have difficulty settling down to sleep.
-Sleep-deprivation is associated with mental health problems, including depression, ADHD, anxiety, and mood disorders.
+Sleep deprivation is associated with mental health problems, including depression, ADHD, anxiety, and mood disorders.

 In a very bravely candid and enlightening interview cited in Kardaras (2016), Dr. Andrew Doan, who received his M.D. at Johns Hopkins and also earned a Ph.D. in neuroscience, described his own extreme media addiction and subsequent hyperarousal symptoms while he was in medical school over a decade and a half ago, “I had pain from my clicking finger all the way up to my forearm.
 And my cortisol levels were shot - through my hypothalamus-adrenal-pituitary axis (HPA), so I was getting fat because I had all of this cortisol floating around.
 I didn’t exercise, so I was retaining more body fat.
-And then finally my HPA axis was all dysregulated so I was more prone to infection - I had pimples all over my face, I had stretch marks beginning.
+And then finally my HPA axis was all dysregulated, so I was more prone to infection - I had pimples all over my face, I had stretch marks beginning.
 And then, finally, I got an infection in my armpit!

 So, in addition to the carpel tunnel, I had this armpit infection that was streaking down my arm.
 And on top of that, because my blood pressure was going up because of the gaming adrenaline rush - my blood pressure was high, my cholesterol was high.
 And because my blood pressure was high, and I was sitting all of the time, I had hemorrhoids the size of walnuts. - I mean, literally!
 I was a young man - I was pissed off.
 Why do I have hemorrhoids like some pregnant women do?
 We’re talking about bloody, painful hemorrhoids…So I’m convinced that if people are addicted to this thing, it’s going to ruin their lives.
 It almost ruined mine - and it almost ruined my son and almost destroyed his confidence and his opportunities.”
 The reader is encouraged to read Dr. Doan’s excellent book, Hooked on Games, for more detail on the devastating impact that media addiction had on his life and how he overcame it.